simolus3/drift/docs/pages/docs/faq.md

 )
 ```

-You can even use transactions or batcehs in the `onCreate` callback.
+You can even use transactions or batches in the `onCreate` callback.

 Another approach is to include a pre-populated database in your app's asset and use that one: